 An aluminium or titanium spoon with a long handle can shovel most foods into your mouth as well as stirring and turning cooking food.
 A separate knife for preparing food – or just getting into those pesky vacuum packs – can be far smaller and lighter than your everyday carry.
 Few tins need a tin opener nowadays, but some do – and ditto with some bottles needing a corkscrew – so a Swiss army knife/multitool is always a potential lifesaver.

-Working out your meals for a backpacking trip might require a whole new list and you'll need to check you've brought your best camping utensils along too.
+Working out the best camping meals for a backpacking trip might require a whole new list and you'll need to check you've brought your best camping utensils along too.
 A lot of people put a huge emphasis on travelling light, but enjoying a warm feast at the end of a day on the trails is a sublime pleasure, so don’t skimp too much.

 Pre-prepared dehydrated or freeze-dried meals are one option, and there are some excellent options out there these days, but some backpackers prefer to DIY their menu.
 Either way, a small bottle of Tabasco sauce or some herbs and spices can inject a new level of flavour to any meal, and they weigh very little.